hashicorp/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 ## Authentication

 The IBM Cloud provider offers a flexible means of providing credentials for authentication.
 The following methods are supported, in this order, and explained below:

 - Static credentials
 - Environment variables

 ### Static credentials ###

-Static credentials can be provided by adding an `ibmid`, `password`, `softlayer_username` and `softlayer_api_key` in-line in the IBM Cloud provider block:
+Static credentials can be provided by adding an `ibmid` and `ibmid_password` in-line in the IBM Cloud provider block:

 Usage:

 ```
 provider "ibmcloud" {
     ibmid = ""
-    password = ""
-    softlayer_username = ""
-    softlayer_api_key = ""
+    ibmid_password = ""
 }
 ```

 ### Environment variables

-You can provide your credentials via the `IBMID`,`IBMID_PASSWORD`, `SL_USERNAME` and`SL_API_KEY`environment variables, representing your IBM ID, IBM ID password, SoftLayer username and SoftLayer API Key respectively.
+You can provide your credentials via the `IBMID` and `IBMID_PASSWORD` environment variables, representing your IBM ID, IBM ID password respectively.

 ```
 provider "ibmcloud" {}